Back to the blog

 • Governance Support: Shadow IT governance is about setting rules, policies, and procedures.
 The software should enable users to quickly and easily set up governance protocols.
 This might include automating responses when certain types of shadow IT are detected or enforcing company-wide IT policies.

-Nudge Security’s Shadow IT Solution
+Nudge Security’s shadow IT solution

 Nudge Security can help your business identify shadow IT risks and regain control of your security posture.
 Nudge Security’s powerful, patented SaaS discovery method is designed to identify all of the cloud and SaaS applications in use on an organization’s network—even those that are hidden from traditional IT monitoring tools.
 Nudge Security’s platform generates a shadow IT report that helps IT teams identify potential risks and take the appropriate actions to ensure that the company’s sensitive data remains protected.